geoffroymontane/tmux-battery-indicator/README.md

 	git clone https://github.com/geoffroymontane/tmux-battery-indicator.git

-Note : if you want to change the path, you just have to update battery.sh with the new value of path.
+Note : if you want to change the path, you just have to update battery.sh with the new value of "path" variable.

 Execute install.sh (you need g++ to compile the software):